 - Empty the dishwasher.
 If they are old enough to be careful and don’t have to carry plates and glasses far, I think emptying the dishwasher with some supervision is totally possible.

 - Wipe their area.
 Kids make a mess while eating often times and that’s okay.
 I can’t pay that close attention to every mouthful of my kids so after they’re done eating we’ll pass them a wet rag and let them wipe it up.
 It isn’t perfect, but it communicates to leave an area clean.

 - Bathe themselves.
-Now, hold on a minute, I’m not saying leave them in the bath alone at all.
+I’m not saying leave them in the bath alone at all.
 But as they are in the bath and playing you can let them begin to wash themselves.
 Of course you’ll have to go behind them to make sure it’s all clean if they didn’t get in all the right places, but mine also like to have control over where the soap goes since they don’t want it in their eyes.

 - Brush their teeth.
 Again, I go behind them and touch up any brushing or get the hard to reach back places, but we always always let them have a go first.
 I want them to feel independent and capable of self-care tasks, and they generally don’t mind if I “make sure we got it all” after they’re done.
 (Read: Guaranteed Wind Down Routines)

 - Turn on and off their night lights and white noise.
 With small ones you can’t guarantee silence throughout the night so, in an attempt to prevent everyone from waking if one wakes, I have some type of white noise in their rooms.
 Two have old (and I mean old) radios on FM static, one uses a white noise app on the tablet, and one uses a white noise app on my phone.
 (Read: 10 Reasons Your Baby Can’t Sleep)